joesb/helios360/content/handbook/what/cdo-role.md

 So, now it's time to get more specific, taking on the next section of our [working definition of a CDO](/handbook/#what-is-a-chief-delivery-officer):

+{% ColourBG %}
+  {% Markdown %}
+> A Chief Delivery Officer is responsible for the successful delivery of projects through the entire delivery lifecycle …{.vlarge .bold .headings-font .lineheight-1}
+>
+> … from discovery, planning and design through execution and onwards into live service and evaluation.{.large .bold .headings-font .lineheight-1}
+>
-> A Chief Delivery Officer is responsible for the successful delivery of projects through the entire delivery lifecycle, from discovery, planning and design through execution and onwards into live service and evaluation.
-This usually means the delivery of a service for customers, commonly in creative and digital agencies or for product or SaaS companies, but could just as well apply in large infrastructure or transformation projects and programs as well.
+> This usually means the delivery of a service for customers, commonly in creative and digital agencies or for product or SaaS companies, but could just as well apply in large infrastructure or transformation projects and programs as well.{.large .medium .headings-font .lineheight-1}
+{.padding-block-lg .content-canvas-item-wide-left-more}
+  {% endMarkdown %}
+{% endColourBG %}

 The CDO is bringing a specific focus to the organisation: delivering for customers.